Jordan's crown prince weds scion of Saudi family in ceremony packed with stars and symbolism | Law-Order

 Jordan's crown prince weds scion of Saudi family in ceremony packed with stars and symbolism

-Jordan's crown prince married the scion of a prominent Saudi family on Thursday in a palace celebration attended by royals and other VIPs from around the world as massive crowds gathered in a mood of excitement across the kingdom.
+Jordan's crown prince married the scion of a prominent Saudi family on Thursday in a palace ceremony attended by royals and other VIPs from around the world, as massive crowds gathered across the kingdom to celebrate the region's newest power couple.

-The marriage of Crown Prince Hussein, 28, and Saudi architect Rajwa Alseif, 29, drew a star-studded guest list headlined by Britain's Prince William and his wife Kate and which also included U.S. First Lady Jill Biden.
+The marriage of Crown Prince Hussein, 28, and Saudi architect Rajwa Alseif, 29, drew a star-studded guest list including Britain's Prince William and his wife Kate, as well as U.S. First Lady Jill Biden.

 The celebrations hold deep significance for the region, emphasizing continuity in an Arab state prized for its longstanding stability and refreshing the monarchy's image after a palace feud.
 It even could help resource-poor Jordan forge a strategic bond with its oil-rich neighbor, Saudi Arabia.

-The bride, wearing an elegant white dress, arrived at Zahran Palace in a 1968 Rolls-Royce Phantom V custom-made for the crown prince's late great grandmother.
+The bride, wearing an elegant white dress by Lebanese designer Elie Saab, arrived at Zahran Palace in a 1968 Rolls-Royce Phantom V custom-made for the crown prince's late great grandmother.
 The crown prince arrived earlier in full ceremonial military uniform with a gold-hilted saber.
-The families and their guests gathered in an open-air gazebo surrounded by landscaped gardens for a traditional Muslim wedding ceremony known as "katb al-ketab.''
+The families and their guests gathered in an open-air gazebo decked with flowers and surrounded by landscaped gardens for a traditional Muslim wedding ceremony known as "katb al-ketab.''
 The crowd erupted in applause after the signing of the marriage contract.
+Alseif will henceforth be known as Her Royal Highness Princess Rajwa Al Hussein, according to a royal decree.

-Several miles away, a jolt went through a crowd gathered at a an ancient Roman amphitheater as they watched the couple seal their vows and exchang rings on a wide screen set up for the occasion.
-After several minutes of stillness, thousands were on their feet, waving flags and shrieking with excitement at one of several viewing parties held across the nation.
+Several miles away, a jolt went through a packed ancient Roman amphitheater as viewers watched the couple seal their vows and exchange rings on a wide screen.
+After several minutes of stillness, the crowd of some 18,000 people were on their feet, waving flags and shrieking with excitement at one of several viewing parties held across the nation.

 Samara Aqrabawi, a 55-year-old mother watching the livestream with her young daughter, said the ceremony was more impressive than she imagined.
 "I wish for all mothers and fathers in Jordan and in the world to feel like they're surely feeling," she said of the king and queen.

+The newlyweds later emerged from the palace in a white custom Range Rover escorted by several bright red Land Rovers, motorcycles and a military marching band — a nod to the traditional horse-mounted processions during the reign of the country's founder, King Abdullah I. The kingdom declared Thursday a public holiday so crowds of people could gather to wave at the couple's motorcade amid a heavy security presence across the city.
+Tens of thousands of well-wishers attended free concerts and cultural events.

-"This is an important day because he is our future king," said Ahmad al-Masri, an 18-year-old attending with his family.
-"All of Jordan is watching."
-On Thursday morning, Saudi wedding guests and tourists — the men wearing white dishdasha robes and the women in brightly colored abayas — filtered through the sleek marbled lobby of the Four Seasons Hotel in Amman.
+On Thursday morning, Saudi wedding guests and tourists — the men wearing white dishdasha robes and the women in brightly colored abayas — filtered through the marbled lobby of the Four Seasons Hotel in Amman.
 Noura Al Sudairi, an aunt of the bride, was wearing sweatpants and sneakers on her way to breakfast.
 "We are all so excited, so happy about this union," she said.
 "Of course it's a beautiful thing for our families, and for the relationship between Jordan and Saudi Arabia."
-Excitement over the nuptials — Jordan's biggest royal event in years — has been building in the capital of Amman, where congratulatory banners of Hussein and his beaming bride adorn buses and hang over winding hillside streets.
+Excitement over the nuptials — Jordan's biggest royal event in decades — has been building in the capital of Amman, where congratulatory banners of Hussein and his beaming bride adorn buses and hang over winding hillside streets.
 Shops had competing displays of royal regalia.
-Royal watchers speculated about which dress designer Alseif would select— still an official secret.

 "She looks like such a princess that I think she deserves him," Suhair Afaneh, a 37-year-old businesswoman, said of the bride, lingering in front of a portrait of Hussein in a dark suit.
 "But so what, I'll still be in love with him."
 She contemplated buying Hussein's portrait to hang in her bedroom but her nieces persuaded her that her husband might not approve.